Stephen has been exploring the history, legends, and folklore of his home province of Newfoundland Labrador for the better part of 40 years.

-In 1927, Fred Koehler of the Stetson Aircraft Corporation of Detroit was in Newfoundland looking for a suitable location from which to launch an around the world flight attempt.
+In 1927, Fred Koehler of the Stetson Aircraft Corporation of Detroit was in Newfoundland looking for a suitable location from which to launch an around-the-world flight attempt.
 He chose Harbour Grace as the best location for this but determined that an airfield would have to be built there.
-Work on the new airstrip was begun almost immediately, and in less than three weeks, on August 27th of that year, the 4000 foot long by 200 foot wide gravel airstrip was complete, making it the first civilian airfield in North America built specifically for transatlantic flight.
+Work on the new airstrip was begun almost immediately, and in less than three weeks, on August 27th of that year, the 4,000-foot long by 200-foot wide gravel airstrip was complete, making it the first civilian airfield in North America built specifically for a transatlantic flight.
 On the same day that it was completed, the Harbour Grace Airfield saw its first aircraft when William E. Brock landed his plane, the Pride of Detroit, there for an overnight stop on his way around the world.

 Amelia Earhart's Solo Flight Across the Atlantic

-Amelia Earhart arrived in Harbour Grace at two in the Afternoon of May 20, 1932, and a mere five and one-half hours before she was to depart on her historic flight that would see her become the first woman to fly solo across the Atlantic.
-It was also exactly five years to the day after Charles Lindbergh left from New York on his historic flight to Paris, France that saw him become the first person to complete the solo transatlantic crossing.
+Amelia Earhart arrived in Harbour Grace at two in the afternoon of May 20, 1932, and a mere five and one-half hours before she was to depart on the historic flight that would see her become the first woman to fly solo across the Atlantic.
+It was also exactly five years to the day after Charles Lindbergh left New York on his historic flight to Paris, France that saw him become the first person to complete the solo transatlantic crossing.

 Newfoundland was chosen by Earhart as the starting location for the attempt due to its close proximity to Europe.
 This was not, however, her first journey to the rugged and remote island in the North Atlantic.
 It was from Trepassey, a small fishing village on the southern tip of Newfoundland's Avalon Peninsula, that she had left with Stultz and Gordon in 1928 to become the first woman to fly across the Atlantic.
 Four years later and she was the pilot and not a passenger.